-On a wet morning this January, I went to the liquidation sale at Alamo Village.
-There, I spoke with Jamie Rains, the daughter of Happy Shahan, the visionary rancher who courted Hollywood studios to film in his drought-stricken corner of Texas.
-John Wayne built his famous Alamo set on Shahan's ranch, the most expensive built at the time.
-After Wayne's film crews packed up and left, Alamo Village became a popular tourist attraction and served as the setting for at least a hundred other productions.
-Sixty years later, the Village has finally closing for good.
-Here's my dispatch from its final day.
+On a wet morning in January, I attended the liquidation sale of Alamo Village.
+I spoke with Jamie Rains about her father, Happy Shahan, the visionary rancher who courted Hollywood studios to film in his drought-stricken corner of Texas.
+Shahan managed to lure John Wayne to Brackettville.
+It was on Shahan's ranch, that the Duke constructed his replica of the Alamo—the most expensive movie set ever built at the time.
+After Wayne's film crews left, the collection of Western buildings became a popular tourist attraction and served as the backdrop for at least a hundred other productions.
+But now sixty years later, Alamo Village is closed for good.

 My dispatch from its final day: Texas Monthly